 - The simplification of power plants; the producers of wind turbines will benefit from our concept in particular

 - The creation of an energy buffer in order to compensate losses of production and to stabilize the electrical grid

 - No new constructions of gigantic power grids

 - The central control of the production sites by the TCP/IP-based networking

 - A very environmentally friendly, ecological product in every way

-In contrast to conventional pumps (e.g. the Francis turbine ) the unique Zired pump/ motor can pump the water to an elevated tank from and during the first rotation.
+In contrast to conventional pumps (e.g. the Francis turbine ) the unique Zired pump/ motor can pump the water to an elevated tank or artificial lake from and during the first rotation.
 This water has potential energy now.
 That means, at a self-chosen point in time, you can let the water flow down again; thereby, a second Zired engine (this time as a motor) can drive a generator with stabil rotations.
 This combination offers flexibility and amazingly many advantages.
 This way, we could finally eliminate the problem of the inconstancy of the renewable energies; as soon as the sun or the wind abandons us (short or long-term), merely the storage process is influenced.
 The engine continues producing power of the stored water/compressed air, until sufficient sun or wind will be available again.
 For the process of the compensation, when there is a lack of sun or wind, not only the storage capacity, but also other parameters play a decisive role.